-Recognized as the most important British sculptor of the 20th century, Henry Spencer Moore was born on July 30, 1898, in Castleford, Yorkshire.
-Moore had an early interest in sculpting however he began his career as a teacher in Castleford.
+Widely recognized as one of the most important British sculptors of the 20th century, Henry Spencer Moore was born on July 30, 1898, in Castleford, Yorkshire.
+Moore had an early interest in sculpting, however he began his career as a teacher in Castleford.
 After serving in the military during World War I, Moore studied at Leeds School of Art on an ex-serviceman’s grant.
-In 1921 he won a Royal Exhibition Scholarship to study sculpture at the Royal Academy of Art in London.
-Between 1924 – 1931 Moore was an Instructor of Sculpture at the Royal Academy.
-His first solo exhibition was held at the Warren Gallery, London, in 1928
+In 1921, he won a Royal Exhibition Scholarship to study sculpture at the Royal Academy of Art in London.
+Between 1924 and 1931, Moore was an Instructor of Sculpture at the Royal Academy.
+His first solo exhibition was held at the Warren Gallery, London, in 1928.

 Born on July 28, 1866 in South Kensington in London, England, Beatrix Potter is best known for her illustrated children’s books.
 She was an author, illustrator, mycologist, farmer, and conservationist.
 Potter came from a wealthy family and although her father was a barrister, he devoted much of his time to his passions of art and photography.
 He and Beatrix’s mother Helen were socially active associating with many writers, artists, and politicians.

 Alphonse Maria Mucha was born on July 24, 1860 in Ivančice, Moravia (now part of the Czech Republic) and is known for his prominent role in shaping French Art Nouveau.
 Mucha loved art as a child but studied on a choral scholarship at the Church of St Peter in Brno, the capital of Moravia.
 In 1875, Mucha returned to Ivančice where he worked as a court clerk.